WasmEdge/docs/docs/start/getting-started/quick_start_docker.md

 Listening on http://0.0.0.0:8080
 ```

-From another terminal window, do the following.
+From another terminal window, do the following:

 ```bash
 $ curl http://localhost:8080/